We always tell our clients that the hardest part of a rebrand is deciding you need a rebrand. Once you’ve committed, things get pretty fun.

-The work we do leading up to the workshop and the workshop itself are both part of our discovery.
-For brand identity projects, our discovery is all about capturing the brand’s vision and voice, and we include all the client stakeholders in the effort.
+The work we do leading up to the workshop and the live session itself are both part of our discovery.
+For brand identity projects, the discovery stage is all about capturing the brand’s vision and voice, and we include all the client stakeholders in the effort.
 Our rule of thumb is that a stakeholder is anyone who will have some sort of say in the approval of the final product.

 2. Conduct stakeholder interviews.

-This might be done using a survey, like we did with our own rebrand last fall.
+This might be done using a survey, like we did with our own rebrand.
 It could also happen in small focus groups.
-Ideally, you’ll be able to conduct one-on-one interviews with at least your key stakeholders so you can really dig into what’s working, what’s not working, and what the brand means to them personally.
-These personal attachments will prove very important when you try to get everyone on board with the new brand later.
+Ideally, you’ll be able to conduct one-on-one interviews with at least your key stakeholders so you can really dig into what’s working, what’s not, and what the brand means to them personally.
+These personal attachments will prove to be important when you try to get everyone on board with the new brand later.

 3. Gather your materials.

 A workshop deck with slides to help guide participants through the activities.

 A stack of sticky notes with one personality adjective written on each in permanent marker.
 Try to fill up the entire stack, or about 90 sticky notes.
 Fill them with all sorts of adjectives that could be used to describe someone’s personality — good, bad, and neutral.
 For example, you might include optimistic, mischievous, and judicious.

 4. Name your objectives.

 Include objectives for the rebrand as a whole, as well as objectives for the workshop.
 We also recommend a clear agenda for the workshop to set expectations and keep people focused.
 Don’t forget to include bathroom and snack breaks!